DeathsPirate/aws-ec2-docker-ssh-honeypot/README.md

 ## 5. Enter the API key and secret for the AWS account to run the honeypot under

    You should use the API credentials for the user you created in the prerequisites.
-For more information on this see the accompanying blog post.
+For more information on this see the wiki https://github.com/DeathsPirate/aws-ec2-docker-ssh-honeypot/wiki/Installation

 ## 6. Check that the system is working.